 I’m an almost totally self-taught solo filmmaker.
-I say self-taught, but in reality, everybody (even a DIY-er) learns from others.
-I first got to learn filmmaking for free in high school as part of a two-year film production program that was both an incredible experience and a total farce.
+I say self-taught, but in reality, everybody learns from others.
+I first learned filmmaking for free in high school as part of a two-year film production program that was both an incredible experience and a total farce.
 More stories about that another day.

 Then I did nothing with filmmaking for 10 years.
 In fact, I became an actor and later an ESL teacher.